farmstar/farmstar/README.md

 - Machine learning optimization of routes
 - End-to-end crop cycle management

-### Principles
-- High precision farming at the smallest possible cost.
-- Intuitive and simple as possible.
-- Versatile, work on anything with a screen.
-- Primarily developed for RasberyPi, or other cheap hardware.
-- Ad-hoc peer-to-peer communication.
-- Swappable hardware, easily put in any machine.

 ### Design (v2)
 - Backend written in python for data acquisition